Meet our CORE Instructional Staff

 I have a Master's of Education Degree in Special Education, with an emphasis on Learning Disabilities, from Grand Valley State University and a Bachelor's of Education Degree in Special Education, with an emphasis in Cognitive Impairments and Learning Disabilities, from Purdue University.

-My husband, Todd, and I are very blessed to have four wonderful children, Nick, Caleb, Ryan, and Kate.
+My husband, Todd, and I are very blessed to have four wonderful children, Nick, Caleb, Ryan, and Kai.
 We also have a spoiled lab named Luna.
 I enjoy spending time with my family & friends, hiking, reading, being at the lake, boating, four-wheeling, and traveling.